Tell us your interests.

-- If you are attending a school in the U.S. or one outside the U.S. where the language of instruction during your entire schooling has been English and are demonstrating strong academic performance.
+- If you are attending a school in the U.S., or one outside the U.S. where the language of instruction during your entire secondary schooling has been English and you are demonstrating strong academic performance.

-- If you have strong SAT critical reading and writing scores (600 on the SAT critical reading section or 27 on the ACT English section).
+- If you have strong SAT or ACT reading scores (600 on the SAT critical reading section or 27 on the ACT English section).

 - If you are a transfer applicant and have studied or are currently studying at a college or university in the United States for at least one full academic year and have a strong record of academic performance.

-The decision to waive the standard requirement is at the discretion of the Admissions Committee.
-Therefore, it is recommended that if your native language is not English you should take the TOEFL, IELTS or PTE Academic as part of the application process.
+The decision to waive the standard requirement is at the discretion of the Admissions Committee so it is recommended that you take the TOEFL, IELTS or PTE Academic as part of the application process if your native language is not English. [/expand]

-The amount for applicants to either the spring 2016 semester or the fall 2016 semester must total $67,500 US dollars.
-If you are a privately sponsored applicant, acceptable proof may be a signed letter of support from the bank that includes the $67,500.
+The amount for applicants to either the spring 2017 semester or the fall 2017 semester must total $69,942 US dollars.
+If you are a privately or personally sponsored applicant, acceptable proof may be a signed letter of support from the bank that includes the $69,942.
 The certified bank statement need not show the total amount of funds in the account.
 Rather, it must state that the account has funds to meet your first-year expenses at Syracuse University.
 It is not necessary for the bank statement to show the amount in US dollars; however, the currency does need to be clearly indicated.
 A statement of income or earnings does not constitute proof of sufficient funds.
 If you are a government-sponsored applicant, you must submit a certified copy of the award letter that includes the U.S. dollar amount of the award per year, the duration of the award, and a list of expenses covered by the award.
 Please refer to the Total Cost of Attendance for international students.

 All international students must complete the Financial Support Information Form.
 Photocopies of financial documentation are acceptable.

-You may fax documents to (315) 443-8427.
+You may fax documents to +1 (315) 443-8427.
 Please include a copy of your passport with the financial documents you send us.
 Be sure to write your name, date of birth, and name of the program to which you are applying on all documents you send.
 In addition to the above expenses, you should plan on expenses for the winter break and summer months.
-If you are returning to your home country or are traveling to another location, you need to anticipate those travel expenses.
+If you are returning to your home country or are traveling to another location, you should anticipate those additional expenses.